All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 What Is Brain Fog?

-Brain fog is not a medical diagnosis but rather a collection of symptoms that include difficulty concentrating, poor memory recall, mental fatigue, slow processing speed, and a general sense of cognitive haziness.
+Brain fog isn't a medical diagnosis but rather a collection of symptoms that include difficulty concentrating, poor memory recall, mental fatigue, slow processing speed, and a general sense of cognitive haziness.
 While many factors contribute to brain fog, declining growth hormone levels represent one underappreciated driver that Sermorelin can directly address .

 For many adults over 30, brain fog creeps in gradually.
 Tasks that once required little mental effort start demanding more concentration.
 Names slip away more easily.
 Complex problem-solving feels harder.
 These changes often parallel the natural decline in growth hormone production that begins in early adulthood and accelerates through middle age.